scavengersecurity/blog/_posts/2023-02-12-lactf-queue/2023-02-12-lactf-queue.md

 There is a critical vulnerability in the checks performed by the flag server.
 By using arrays, it is possible to bypass both checks and modify the server's request (SSRF) to bypass the user's position in the queue.

 The exploit used during this challenge involves sending a POST request to the `/` endpoint of the flag server with the uuid as a POST parameter in the body.
-This will retrieve the flag.

 ```
 POST / HTTP/1.1